damiansp/NLP/NLP_udacity/README.md

-# REPO is cloned from Udacity Repo at https://github.com/udacity/AIND-NLP
+# NLP_udacity
-All code in the `mine` directory is my own (excluding starter code which is left in its original state outside of `mine`).
+This repo is cloned from Udacity's Repo at https://github.com/udacity/AIND-NLP All code in the `mine` directory is my own (excluding starter code which is left in its original state outside of `mine`).

 -Damian Satterthwaite-Phillips

 Content below this line from original README

 ----------------------------------------------------------------------

 # AIND: Natural Language Processing